-A Christian Dietitian's Easy Rule for Ideal Nutrition
+A Christian Dietitian's Number One Rule for Ideal Nutrition

 Do you want the whole scoop on nutrition in only 10 minutes?
 Read this article.